 O grace abounding, through which I presumed to set my eyes on the Eternal Light so long that I spent all my sight on it!

 The above apostrophe in turn jumps into an attempt to say what was seen within that light, and we are immediately thrust into the poem’s ultimate metaphor of unity:

 Nel suo profondo vidi che s’interna legato con amore in un volume, ciò che per l’universo si squaderna: sustanze e accidenti e lor costume quasi conflati insieme, per tal modo che ciò ch’i’ dico è un semplice lume.
 (Par.
 33.85-90)

 In its profundity I saw — ingathered and bound by love into one single volume — what, in the universe, seems separate, scattered: substances, accidents, and dispositions as if conjoined — in such a way that what I tell is only rudimentary.

 The ineffable perception of the “forma universal” is felt rather than comprehended.
-His recollection is affective, not intellective; he believes he saw the “forma universal” because he feels joy as he speaks of it: “dicendo questo, mi sento ch’i’ godo” (saying this, I feel that I take joy ).
+Dante’s recollection is affective, not intellective.
+He believes he saw the “forma universal” because he feels joy as he speaks of it: “dicendo questo, mi sento ch’i’ godo” (saying this, I feel that I take joy ).